devjgm/papers/cpp_time_zone.md

 `time_zone`, which has two member functions to convert between absolute time and civil time.
-Absolute times are represented by `std::chrono::time_point` (on the system_clock), and civil times are represented using `civil_second` as described in the proposed Civil Time Library (XXX: jgm add link to that paper).
+Absolute times are represented by `std::chrono::time_point` (on the system_clock), and civil times are represented using `civil_second` as described in the proposed Civil-Time Library (XXX: jgm add link to that paper).
 The Time Zone Library also defines a convenience syntax for doing common conversions through a time zone.
 There are also functions to format and parse absolute times as strings.